Home | Specialties | Physical Therapy | TMJ Pain/Dysfunction

 The therapist closely monitors the individual’s progress, provides feedback, and makes necessary adjustments to the treatment plan as needed.
 They offer ongoing support and guidance to ensure long-term management and prevention of TMJ pain/dysfunction.

 If you’ve been experiencing ongoing jaw pain that’s interfering with your quality of life, it may be time to seek help for your TMJ dysfunction.
 Our physical therapy clinic in Michigan, our skilled team, specializes in comprehensively diagnosing and treating temporomandibular joint disorders.
-We are now treating in 3 convenient locations in Livonia, Warren, Shelby Township.
+We are now treating in 3 convenient locations in Livonia, Sterling Heights, Shelby Township.